Madonna (album): Retrospective

 For Matthew Rettenmund, author of Encyclopedia Madonnica, Madonna is "one of the most auspicious musical debuts of the 80s".
 The Quietus Matthew Lindsay called it one of the singer's best and a "simple soundtrack to complicated times", and Stephen Thomas Erlewine gave it a perfect five-star review for AllMusic.
 Joseph Earp from Australian website Junkee referred to Madonna as "uneven, but in an exciting rather than disappointing way", "at once endearingly cautious [...] and shockingly self-assured".
 While the staff of The Advocate highlighted the singles, they felt album cuts such as "I Know It" and "Think of Me", "sound like B-sides for a Lisa Lisa single".
 The album's overall tone was reported to be energetic and joyful.

-Sal Cinquemani said Madonna sounds "just as fresh today as it did almost two decades ago", while some Madonna book authors thought its production was a "trifle flat" and "now sound rather harsh".
-Some 2010s reviews found its 1980 synthpop tropes simultaneously futuristic.
+Sal Cinquemani said Madonna sounds "just as fresh today as it did almost two decades ago", while some Madonna book authors described its production as a "trifle flat" and said it "now sounds rather harsh".
+Some reviews from the 2010s found its 1980s synth-pop tropes simultaneously futuristic.
 Erlewine described its instrumental and vocal elements as "utterly irresistible" combined despite being uninteresting on their own.
-Also of common discussion was the dance style, which was occasionally categorized as either post-disco, "club-disco" and disco-influenced.
+The album's dance style was also widely discussed and was variously categorized as post-disco, "club-disco", and disco-influenced.
 Phrases such as "infectiously kinetic" and "really fucking fun" also described it.
 Jim Farber from Entertainment Weekly wrote that Madonna's ability to mix it with "peerless pop" had been established on the album and set her apart from other post-disco acts.
 Vice called it "bright, sexy, and unfussy pop [that] doesn't falter once".
-Some writers thought, even though it was a classic, it was not one of Madonna's most mature, with nothing to indicate her later groundbreaking work.
-Rikky Rooksby, author of The Complete Guide to the Music of Madonna, dismissed it as "musical candyfloss - okay in the right spot at the right time".
+Some writers considered it a classic but not one of Madonna's most mature works, with little indication of her later groundbreaking work.
+Rikky Rooksby, author of The Complete Guide to the Music of Madonna, dismissed it as "musical candyfloss, okay in the right spot at the right time".

 The vibes of New York City were also felt by critics.
 One stated it "feels wrenched straight out of Danceteria" and another noticed the "grit" of the city's art scene.
 According to Daryl Easley, in his book Madonna: Blond Ambition, "[Madonna] represents the heat and rush of a city [New York] and marks the last time [she] would be writing directly at street level".
 Portland Mercurys Mark Lore also perceived a punk rock attitude and a similarity to Devo and Gary Numan in its synthesizers.